When do I need to buy car insurance for the first time?

 Are your deductibles affordable to you?

 Your parents may have chosen high deductibles on their policy.
 While this is a good strategy to lower your policy's rate, make sure you can cover your deductible amount in case you have to file a claim.
+Learn more about car insurance deductibles so you can choose the right amount for your policy.

 Are you maximizing all available discounts?